fbpx Mini horse in well leads to large animal rescue in Riverside County

 share with

-An American Shetland pony fell into a well on a Meadowbrook property Friday, leaving the helpless animal stuck and prompting a large animal rescue by Riverside County firefighters and personnel from the Riverside police and fire departments.
+A miniature horse fell into a well on a Riverside County property Friday, leaving the helpless animal stuck and prompting a large animal rescue by multiple agencies.

-Fire officals said multiple engine crews were sent to the location and found the pony in the 20-foot well without any way to get out.
+Fire officals said multiple engine crews were sent to the location and found the mini horse in the well without any way to get out.
 It was unclear if the well had been abandoned or was still in use, but water in it, authorities said.

 County firefighters were not equipped for the rescue and asked for assistance from agencies with personnel who have the specialized training required to extract large animals trapped in tight spaces.

-Rescuers worked through the afternoon and evening and at 9:30 p.m. reported that the pony was safely out of the well with minor injuries.
+Rescuers worked through the afternoon and evening and at 9:30 p.m. reported that the horse was safely out of the well with minor injuries.
+Firefighters wrapped an Anderson sling around the horse and she was safely hoisted up using a front-loader.
+The mini horse was sedated prior to takeoff.

 More from Riverside County